aws/aws-cdk/docs/src/aws-construct-lib.rst

 a stack that includes an AWS construct is synthesized, the CloudFormation definition of the underlying resources are included in the resulting template.

-In the fullness of time, the APIs provided by AWS constructs are expected to support all the services and capabilities offered by AWS, but we are aware that the library still has many gaps both at the service level (some services simply don't have any constructs yet) and at the resource level (an AWS construct exists, but some features are missing).
+Eventually, the APIs provided by AWS constructs are expected to support all the services and capabilities offered by AWS, but we are aware that the library still has many gaps both at the service level (some services don't have any constructs yet) and at the resource level (an AWS construct exists, but some features are missing).

 .. note::

-   If you encounter a missing capability in the AWS Construct Library, whether it is an entire library, a specific resource or a feature, please consider to `raise an issue <https://github.com/awslabs/aws-cdk/issues/new>`_ on GitHub, and letting us know.
+   If you encounter a missing capability in the AWS Construct Library, whether it is an entire library, a specific resource or a feature, `raise an issue <https://github.com/awslabs/aws-cdk/issues/new>`_ on GitHub, and letting us know.

 This topic covers the following use cases:

-- How to access CloudFormation the internal resources encapsulated by an AWS construct
+- How to access the low-level CloudFormation resources encapsulated by an AWS construct
 - How to specify resource options such as metadata, dependencies on resources
 - How to add overrides to a CloudFormation resource and property definitions
 - How to directly define low-level CloudFormation resources without an AWS construct